The Stigma of Poverty: In Conversation With Rebecca de Souza

 This conditional access to welfare benefits makes a mockery not just of poverty, but also addiction.
 Today we know that drug addiction is a health concern that is rooted deeply in biography, history, and even brain chemistry — our own public health research and evidence-based medicine tell us this.
 Yet, we continue to use a medieval lens to view the issue of addiction and poverty.
 Such disciplinary measures are misguided at a most basic level because they fail to consider Maslow’s basic hierarchy of needs — people must have their basic needs met, before anything else can be asked or expected of them.
 Instead, the PRWORA asks for work and for one to be drug-free in exchange provides food and other benefits.
 This is contrary to the human rights agenda and the food first principle, which says food first, after that we can talk about other things.

-The Reader: You interviewed a number of people for your book, one of them a woman named Trinity.
+The Editors: You interviewed a number of people for your book, one of them a woman named Trinity.
 You explain that when she buys “bad food,” she is chastised for not taking care of her health, but if she buys “good food,” society is suspicious of her for purchasing luxuries with public tax dollars, calling her a “welfare queen.”
 Why do black female recipients fall under harsher scrutiny in the food system?

 RdS: Black women fall under harsher scrutiny not just in the food system, but in every system.
 This happens because of everyday racism.
 However, we have to start thinking about racism not as the final answer to the question, but as the beginning of another set of more significant questions such as: Who benefits materially, politically, and socially when Trinity is caught between these two tropes?
 Who benefits when Trinity moves more cautiously in the world censoring her every word and action?
 Who benefits when Trinity is “caught” for allegedly defrauding a system?